Car strikes bike safety advocate hours after she discussed traffic safety with Berkeley officials

 “Ironically, just hours before the collision, Jackie and other Walk Bike Berkeley coordinating committee members met with city of Berkeley transportation staff to discuss Berkeley’s Healthy Streets program,” according to the statement.
 “For months, as part of these discussions, she has advocated for traffic calming at two especially dangerous intersections: 9th at Virginia and 9th at Channing.”

-Berkeley police said the accident happened close to 2 p.m.
+Berkeley police said the collision happened close to 2 p.m.
 The department did not release more details.

 “We will not be releasing information about which party was at fault or the apparent cause of the collision at this time,” said Officer Alexander McDougall, a BPD spokesman.